 When using the full vest:

 Put the vest on over a thin layer of clothing.
 Adjust the front closures so the vest fits loosely.
 Move the shoulder straps so that the vest covers as much of the upper chest as possible (but without digging into the armpits).
-Make sure the bottom of the vest rests just above the hip bones, or to the top of the thigh when sitting up.

 When using the wrap vest:

-Put on the wrap vest over a thin layer of clothing.
-With the wrap vest deflated, adjust the inflatable vest to fit comfortably close to the underarms.
+Put the wrap vest over a thin layer of clothing.
+With the wrap vest deflated, adjust the vest to fit comfortably close to the underarms.
 Have your child take a deep breath and secure the hook-and-loop fasteners to close the wrap vest.

 2. Do 3 vigorous coughs or cough/huff exercises.

-Frequency settings: ___ ___ ___ ___ ___ ___
+Frequency settings: _________________

-Pressure setting: ______
+Pressure setting: _________

-Minutes in each frequency: _______
+Minutes in each frequency: _____________

 Vest size: _________________________, full vest / chest wrap